MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-magics.md

 ## Get started with Chat-magics

 1. Open a new or existing Microsoft Fabric notebook.
-1. Click the 'Copilot' button on the notebook ribbon to output the Chat-magics initialization code into a new notebook cell.
+1. Select the **Copilot** button on the notebook ribbon to output the Chat-magics initialization code into a new notebook cell.
 1. Run the cell when it is added at the top of your notebook.

 ## Verify the Chat-magics installation